 If you’re looking for some thrills, no trip to Queenstown would be complete without booking a jet boat trip on the Kawarau or Shotover Rivers, Lake Wakatipu or up the stunning Dart River.
 Trips vary from 30 minutes, to over half a day including forest walks and four wheel driving, so research which suits your timetable and budget, and go from there.

 Keep these indoor entertainment options up your sleeve for a rainy day, or simply when you want the kids to entertain themselves!
-There are two cinemas showing the latest blockbusters, as well as go-karting, laser tag, 4D rides, a haunted house, an indoor trampoline centre, and ten pin bowling.
-Four wheel drive, quad bikes and buggy tours also operate in wet weather so don't let a bit of rain put you off getting outside (check out minimum age requirements when you book).
+There are two cinemas showing the latest blockbusters, as well as go-karting, laser tag, indoor skydiving, a haunted house, an indoor trampoline centre, ice skating rink and ten pin bowling.

 Have a night off the kids and book one of Queenstown’s in house babysitting services, then enjoy a special night out with a meal at a restaurant along the waterfront, or hideaway in a laneway restaurant for an intimate dining experience.